brenescensus/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-list all files on boot
+list all files on iam typr